Here it is. The answer to the one question I get asked repeatedly: What camera do I use to make these images?

 And, the D5200 produces images sized 6,000 x 4,000 pixels.
 That’s huge.
 To give you a sense of scale, an iPhone XS Max has a screen resolution of 2,688 x 1,242.
 By comparison, a Z7 produces images of over 8,000 pixels (with huge file sizes to boot) – you’d never notice this difference on ANY current TV, tablet, phone, computer monitor, or starship Enterprise view screen.

 Next, think of what we are editing the image on.
 My work station is an iMac Pro with a 5K monitor, and even at that resolution, it still only displays 15 megapixels.
 Anything after that is simply gravy.
 Those extra 9MP from the camera?
 They are in the file, but not displayed, because the monitor can’t reproduce the color.
 Even the Z7 and its 47 megapixels of glory are not of much use.
-I can tell you, however, that one day, monitors will catch up, and then perhaps some of these images will still look very good, even on a 45MP monitor.
+One day monitors will catch up and these images will still look very good, even on a 45MP monitor.

 Finally, it’s a good idea to have a backup memory card, but then again, the Z7 has only one XQD slot, and I’ve never had a memory card fail, I’ve just replaced them when the contacts look worn.

-Moving on to the Nikon Z7, I felt it was time for a general upgrade to full frame, which will allow me to have more image to work with in post.
+Moving on to the Nikon Z7, I felt it was time for a general upgrade to full frame.
+It allows me to have more image to work with in post.
 As compared to the D5200, the Z7:

 - Is sharper overall

-- Has many more points of focus, so you can tell the camera more accurately where you want the focus to be.
+- Has many more points of focus, so you can focus more accurately.

 - Reproduces color more accurately.